sonifydata/twotone.io/index.md

 permalink: /
 excerpt: An open-source web tool for generating music from data
 image:
-  feature: /images/TwoTone-background.png
+  background: /images/TwoTone-background.png
 ---
 <!--
 ## Developed by

-TwoTone is made by [Datavized Technologies](https://datavized.com) with support from [Google News Initiative](https://newsinitiative.withgoogle.com).
+TwoTone is imagined and made by [Datavized Technologies](https://datavized.com) with support from [Google News Initiative](https://newsinitiative.withgoogle.com).
+We hope you like it.

 ## What is it for?